 Formal and informal assessments, child file contents, including all health and medical information, food program documents, etc. are considered confidential.
 Only permitted individuals with proper authority can access this protected information.
-Permitted individuals may include BGCC employees; special educators; therapists; licensing, accrediting, grantors; local ISDs and state representatives.
+Permitted individuals may include, but not limited to, BGCC employees; special educators; therapists; licensing, accrediting, grantors; local ISDs and state representatives.